edmondchuc/web-chat-app/README.md

 #### Login
 The Login component allows a user to log in.
 Any user can type any username and log in.
 User data will persist after they log out.
 If a username does not exist in the system, the server will seamlessly create the user in the background.

+### Services
+#### Image
+The image service handles the upload of images to the server.
+It contains a function that performs a POST request to the server.

+#### Socket
+The socket service handles the web socket communications in real-time.
+The sockets contain three rooms:
+* join
+* leave
+* new-message

+Join notifies the server that the user has joined the channel.
+Leave notifies the server that the user has left the channel.
+New-message is used for new messages, which may be text or images.

+The server responds in the message room, broadcasting only to the room which it originally received from.

+#### Users
+The users service contains the requests for all dashboard, groups and channel data manipulation to and from the server.

 ## MongoDB
 ### Collections